 Katrina started playing Touch Football at the age of 10 in a local Cronulla competition.
 Her family was largely involved with Touch Football.
 Her list of regional, state and Australian representation is also incredibly impressive.
 Katrina played for Australia between 1986-1999, playing in 25 World Cup games and nine Tests, with a total of 34 caps, in which she never tasted defeat at an Australian level.

 Bob was inducted into the Hall of Fame in 2003 and is a stalwart of Queensland Touch.
-An accomplished player at a regional, state and national level, Bob was awarded the Player of the Series award at two consecutive World Cups, 1991 and 1995.
+An accomplished player at a regional, state and national level, Bob was awarded the Player of the Series award at two consecutive World Cups, 1988 and 1991, as well as later being awarded Australian MVP in the 1995 and 1999 World Cups.
 Bob played in 35 World Cup games and 10 Tests, giving him a total of 45 caps for Australia between 1988 and 1999.

 An accomplished coach and manager, Peter has had a long involvement with Queensland and Australian sides since the 1980’s.
 He was Australian Men’s Open manager from 1985 to 1988 and from 1991 to 1999 he held the position of Australian Men’s Open coach.
 Peter has been a coach and manager of the Australian team 51 times, comprising of 35 World Cup appearances and 16 Tests.